April 28 - May 1, 2019

-Become a Member - Since 1988, our members have worked to create and protect America's network of interconnected trails, which we consider to be vital to our national well-being.
+Become a Member - Since 1988, our members have become the unified, collaborative, diverse voice for America's network of interconnected trails, which we consider to be vital to our national well-being.
 Join this growing group of dedicated supporters.
 We have levels ranging from $19 per year and up, so you can choose a membership level that suits your needs.
 Click below for details.

 Donate - Support this new website and all of American Trails' exciting programs by making a tax-deductible donation.
 Any amount you can give will help.
 Click on the link below to begin this simple process, and thank you!

 We are immersing young leaders in the trial profession -- teaching best practices and trends to help pave the path to careers in natural resource management.